 An expat guide to healthcare and health insurance in Senegal

 Are you researching an expat health insurance for Senegal?
-It is important to inform yourself on the local healthcare system first.
+It is important to learn about the local healthcare system first.

 Whether you are moving to Senegal or you are already living there as an expat, read our guide to the Senegalese healthcare system, your different options of medical insurance for Senegal and an overview of the average cost of local healthcare.